rsvp/chess/README.md

 * Search for pieces which have no retreat, and see if they can be captured.
 * Secure the safety of the king by castling early, preferably kingside.
 * Secure your center before beginning a wing attack.
+* Seek to open lines and gain space.
 * Seize that which your opponent holds dear.
 * Seize the initiative whenever the opportunity presents itself.
 * Setbacks and losses are both inevitable and essential for improvement.